-Playas Caleta and Caletilla (any “Caleta” bus from Costera) have a quite different atmosphere from those in the main part of the bay.
-Very small – the two are divided only by a rocky outcrop and breakwater – they tend to be crowded, but the water is almost always calm and the beach is reasonably clean.
-You can sit at shaded tables on the sand, surrounded by Mexican matrons whose kids are paddling in the shallows, and be brought drinks from the cafés behind.
-There are showers here, too, and, on the rock, the Mágico Mundo Marino, a waterpark with a predictable aquarium and sea lion show, decent water slides and a choice of the pool or the bay to swim in.
+Playas Caleta and Caletilla have a quite different atmosphere from those in the main part of the bay.
+Both have almost legendary status in Mexico, but it’s the party families come for, not tranquillity.
+The beaches are actually very small, divided by a small rocky outcrop – they tend to be jam-packed at weekends, with a boisterous, carnival-like atmosphere and every centimetre of sand covered with beach umbrellas and towels.
+You wouldn’t come here for seclusion, but it’s loads of fun, the water is almost always calm and the beach is reasonably clean.
+You can sit at shaded tables on the sand, surrounded by Mexican matrons whose kids are paddling in the shallows, and be brought cheap drinks from the cafés behind.
+From here you can take a water taxi across to Isla La Roqueta, hang out at super-cool Boca Chica, or rent kayaks.

 Since 2008 Acapulco has been adversely affected by what locals call “the media war on Mexico” (and you’ll see why if you pick up a copy of state newspaper Vértice).
 Yet the idea that Acapulco is overrun by gangsters is simply not true, and it’s extremely rare for tourists to be affected by the drug violence.
 Since 2011 the streets (and skies) have been patrolled by Federal police, making things especially safe.
 Like any big city, Acapulco suffers some petty crime and the usual rules apply: avoid empty backstreets at night, don’t flash expensive equipment and only take official taxis.